Lars Veldwijk: Castellón

-On 1 February 2024, After failing to join South African champions Mamelodi Sundowns over a mix of a break down of transfer talks and a division of the technical team over what he can offer to the team, Veldwijk opted to return to Europe and joined Spanish side CD Castellón who were campaigning in the third tier of spanish football on a 6th month contract with an option to extend and apart from a few games, ended up missing the rest of the season through injury missing out on the team's promotion to the Spanish Second division but did play into two of their promotional play off games providing an assist in one of them and now he's preparing for the new season though his contract is ending on the 30th of June 2024.
+On 1 February 2024, After failing to join South African champions Mamelodi Sundowns over a mix of a break down of transfer talks and a division of the technical team over what he can offer to the team, Veldwijk opted to return to Europe and joined Spanish side CD Castellón who were campaigning in the third tier of Spanish football on a 6th month contract with an option to extend and apart from a few games, ended up missing the rest of the season through injury missing out on the team's promotion to the Spanish Second division but did play into two of their promotional play off games providing an assist in one of them and now he's preparing for the new season though his contract is ending on the 30th of June 2024.

 BG Pathum United

-After leaving Castellón and despite being linked with a return to FC Groningen and a move to greek side Aris FC in the summer, Veldwijk opted to return to Asia joining Thailand side BG Pathum United but injuries made him sit out the first half of the season with the exception of a few games including the 4-0 victory over Borussia Dortmund where he got an assist, before he and the club agreed to terminate his contract making the 33 year old Veldwijk as of 1 January 2025 once again a Free agent.
+After leaving Castellón and despite being linked with a return to FC Groningen and a move to Greek side Aris in the summer, Veldwijk opted to return to Asia joining Thailand side BG Pathum United but injuries made him sit out the first half of the season with the exception of a few games including the 4–0 victory over Borussia Dortmund where he got an assist, before he and the club agreed to terminate his contract making the 33 year old Veldwijk as of 1 January 2025 once again a Free agent.
 He is however looking to continue his playing career and is interested in joining either a Dutch club or a foreign club this transfer window.

 Gulf United

-Veldwijk despite being heavily linked with a return to his native Netherlands or at least Europe as a whole, postponed that return once again by joining UAE First Division League side Gulf United during the January transfer window, where he hit the ground running by scoring on debut in a 2-1 win over Al Dahra and to date he seemed to have returned to his prolific best.
+Veldwijk despite being heavily linked with a return to his native Netherlands or at least Europe as a whole, postponed that return once again by joining UAE First Division League side Gulf United during the January transfer window, where he hit the ground running by scoring on debut in a 2–1 win over Majd and to date he seemed to have returned to his prolific best.

+Dibba Al-Hisn

+On 1 June 2025, Veldwijk joined side Dibba Al-Hisn.